5

 accept rate: 0%

-• It uses the open source JavaScript library called OpenLayers (other 'slippy map' libraries are available)
+• It uses the open source JavaScript library called OpenLayers (There's an equivalent example for leafletJS)

 • The map is initialised with a basemap layer from the default OpenStreetMap tile server (other tileservers and alternative renderings of OpenStreetMap data are available)